jheelee21/pseudo-autoencoder/README.md

 ## Pseudo-Autoencoder

-Neural networks can be computationally expensive for both training and inference, especially for large datasets.
+Neural networks can be computationally expensive for both training and inference especially with large datasets.
 They also require a lot of hyperparameter tuning, can be sensitive to the choice of architecture, and require a lot of data to train.

 In this project, I aim to use statistical methods to create a pseudo-autoencoder that can achieve similar results without the need for a neural network or machine learning.